koenrane/KR-new-site/content/how-should-turntrout-handle-his-deepmind-equity-situation.md

 `habryka`

-: Yeah, man, does really seem like there just isn't a very simple instrument here you can buy.
+: Yeah, man, does really seem like there just isn't a simple instrument here you can buy.
 I think we really need someone to set up a custom contract here, and I would love it if someone wanted to do this (and my guess is people would be willing to pay like 5% premium here, so this seems like it could be a quite mutually beneficial trade).

 `TurnTrout`